×

 Not so any more, and those times are not set to return.

-There was mixed reaction at the LISTEX industry event with some questioning why MTN would want to take such a risk, and others welcoming the injection of new blood and ideas as MTN try to re-vamp what some see as a tired formula.
+There was mixed reaction at the LISTEX industry event with some questioning why MTN would want to take such a risk, and others welcoming the injection of new blood and ideas as MTN tries to re-vamp what some see as a tired formula.

 We understand the Show will continue at the ExCel Centre next year with new plans and innovations being discussed.